pcolby/doxlee/doc/context.md

 ### `compoundsList`

-Compounds listed in the order they appear [Doxyen] XML index.
-Note, the
+Compounds listed in the order they appear [Doxygen] XML index.
+See also [index.xsd].

 * `compoundsList[].refid`
 * `compoundsList[].kind`